 Our vision is to facilitate school reform through a regional approach currently focused on the communities of Northeast Los Angeles and the Northeast San Fernando Valley.
-As a result of the work of PUC National, our school model has now been replicated in Rochester, New York.

 1999 PUC Community Charter Middle School is established